rsyslog/libfastjson/README.md

 ===========
 **NOTE: libfastjson is a fork from json-c, and is currently under development.**

+The aim of this project is **not** to provide a slightly modified clone of json-c.
+It's aim is to provide

+* a **small** library with essential json handling functions
+* sufficiently good json support (not 100% standards compliant)
+* be very fast in processing

+In order to reach these goals, we reduce the features of json-c.
+For similarities and differences, see the file DIFFERENCES.

+**IMPORTANT**
+The current API is **not** stable and will change until version 1.0.0 is reached.
+We plan to reach it by summer 2016 at latest.
+With 1.0.0, the API will be stable.
+Until then, everything may change.
+Of course, we will not deliberatly break things but we need freedom to restructure.

 Building on Unix with `git`, `gcc` and `autotools`
 --------------------------------------------------